yast/yast-yast2/library/general/doc/Hooks.md

 Keep in mind that the search path for installation hooks `/var/lib/YaST2/hooks/installation` is read-only.
 The recommended way of putting the script into the directory is using command `mount -o bind /some/dir/with/hook/scripts /var/lib/YaST2/hook/installation` .

-## Checkpoints

-The hooks are created and triggered at some specific events - checkpoints - usually considered important for the workflow.
-If the hook finds no files to be executed, the worfkflow process continues its work until the next checkpoint has been reached.

 ## Anatomy of hook execution